How I got here...

 Our 4 day old son endured five months of chemotherapy.

 It was a long, drawn out process with endless trips to the hospital, frustratingly doing my best to breastfeed a baby on chemotherapy.
-Through it all we were offered, and welcomed, generous support from family, friends, and total strangers.
+Through it all we were offered, and welcomed, generous support from family, friends, medical staff, and total strangers.
 Hundreds of people all over the world prayed for our son.
 Our parents were amazing.
 Both our Moms rocked our screaming son for hours just so my husband and I could get a quiet meal together.
 I remember once when I was giving our son his dose of chemo, my Dad stood beside me and asked if there was anything he could do to make it easier.
 I shook my head in defeat explaining how wrong it felt to poison my baby in order to save him.
 My strong, stoic Dad, rarely speechless, started to cry.

 Well first let me say, our son is a thriving survivor who has grown into a engaging, delightful adult with a unparalleled ambition and energy for life!